mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Visual: The bug records anything it sees.
 Data: If attached to a computer system, the bug can search and copy data from the computer.
-The bug cannot breach computer security on its own, but if a user accesses the computer in the bug’s presence, the bug can read his data.
+The bug cannot breach computer security on its own, but if a user accesses the computer in the bug's presence, the bug can read his data.
 Bioscan: The bug has a basic biological scanner, allowing it to sample the area for DNA traces, chemical taint and so forth.